Treats chronic gout.

 - A nurse or other trained health professional will give you this medicine.

-- This medicine must be given slowly, so the needle will remain in place for a few hours (up to 2 hours or longer).
-You may also receive medicines (such as antihistamines, corticosteroids) to help prevent possible allergic reactions to the injection.
+- This medicine must be given slowly, so the needle will stay in place for up to 2 hours or longer.
+You may also receive medicine to help prevent allergic reactions to the injection.

 If a dose is missed: